EnviralDesign/NodeMCU-Arduino-Pixel-Driver/README.md

 - **Dynamic brightness limitation**
   - Once you correctly configure your nodeMCU's number of pixels and amps limit, it will intelligently dim the entire strip when the calculated power consumption of the colors exceeds limits.
-This allows
   - This allows for more creativity, and flexibility and mobility (battery powered low amp projects etc) with out sacrificing brightness when you don't need to.